Sai-Venky/Trackjectory/README.md

 #### Running - Training and Testing

 All configurable values with details on their significance are in `utils/config.py`.
-For testing pre-trained models can be downloaded from <br>
+For testing, pre-trained models can be downloaded from <br>
 <a href="https://drive.google.com/file/d/1BV86AAjYMn50T1RfE8BkKkThlNZI1a-m/view">Siam RPN++</a> <br>
 <a href="https://drive.google.com/file/d/1iqRQjsG9BawIl8SlFomMg5iwkb6nqSpi/view">FairMOT DLA-34</a> <br>